Matt-Brigida/fdic_bankfind_python/README.md

 ##  A More Targeted Package

 If you want a package that offers targeted queries (the way the API is intended to be used) I would recommend: https://github.com/dpguthrie/bankfind

+# Install

+The package is not yet on ppi.
+You can clone the repo and `python -m build` in the director with `pyproject.toml`.
+Install the .whl with `pip install` and the you can `from bulkcr import get_institutions` for example.